How to organise a Group Big Bat Count

 This might be within your community group, or perhaps by posting to a local area FaceBook group.
 There of lots of ways, but the key is to have a list of groups of people who want to help.

 Organise a central place to meet, ideally under cover and near parking, and from where the kit can be handed out and collected.
 A well-lit place for the briefing and summary talk is useful.
-If WiFi is available we might be able to present the new Bat map, at the emd of the night.
+If WiFi or mobile signal is available we might be able to present the new Bat map, at the end of the night.

 You know your local area!
 Where will your teams be looking?
 Define areas for each team that are easy to walk around in an hour.
-This could be as simple as marker pen circles on a map.
+This could be as simple as marker pen circles on a map, or a named area (for instance a district in a town).
 So long as every team has an area, and knows where to go, that is fine.

-Before the count you need to ask your teams:
+Before the count you need to brief your teams:

-- At least one adult (hopefully more) from each team should install the iNaturalist app on their internet-enabled phone, and create an iNaturalist account.
+1. At least one member (hopefully more) from each team should install the iNaturalist app on their android phone, or “iNaturalist classic” on iPhone, and then create an iNaturalist account.

 Familiarise yourself with the safety aspects of the Big Bat Count, including the SBG Risk Assessment for Big Bat Counts and the standard safety briefing.